 In 2011, as part of a deal to avert a government shutdown, the Washington city government was prevented from funding abortions for low-income women, despite support for the program from the city’s elected leaders.
 That same deal also renewed a controversial private school voucher program.
 Similarly, in 2009 and 2011, Congress blocked a needle-sharing program for drug users in the district, and although Congress initially resisted, it ultimately allowed D.C. to decriminalize marijuana this July.

 In response to this lack of democratic control, there has been a growing movement in Washington for greater autonomy and possible statehood as “New Columbia.”
-To become a state, a territory must firDC_2011_license_platest petition Congress, draw up a democratic constitution and then be approved by a simple majority in the House and Senate.
+To become a state, a territory must first petition Congress, draw up a democratic constitution and then be approved by a simple majority in the House and Senate.
 The district’s government has officially petitioned for statehood since drawing up a constitution in 1982.
 The capital has had a few small victories.
 The 23rd Amendment, ratified in 1961, gave Washington residents Electoral College votes for presidential elections.
 And residents were first allowed to directly elect their mayor and city council in 1973.
 But these small gains haven’t been enough to wipe away all dreams of statehood — the first congressional hearing on statehood in 20 years was held last month, but only two senators showed up, and it was seen as mostly ceremonial.

 In the Federalist Papers, James Madison argued for the “indispensable necessity of complete authority at the seat of government.”
 Essentially, the founders argue that the federal government shouldn’t be beholden to state interests or constrained in any way by sharing its territory.
 The current power structure in D.C., in theory, serves that purpose: Giving Congress ultimate control over any local government action in D.C. seeks to avoid undue influence from a local government on the federal system — exactly the conflict Madison warned against.
 However, in practice, Washington has become more than the political stage on which partisan struggles are played out — it has frequently become a pawn in those very struggles, irrespective of its residents’ wishes.
 The Constitution provides for a federal district — Washington’s current status — and sets a maximum size (100 square miles), but does not set a minimum.
 The problems the founders enumerated could be overcome – while granting residents of D.C. representation – if a small federal district remained surrounded by New Columbia — Washington could become a state while the federal government remains its own, much smaller, enclave.
 But the road to statehood is paved with potential difficulties — foremost is partisan opposition.